Contemporary Northern California landscape paintings —

 (She) is indeed our mother and we turn to her when we need respite.” — Jean Stern

 One of the most rewarding experiences for a framer is collaborating directly with artists whose work he especially responds to, and who appreciate the power of frames to enhance their pictures.
 With a particular emphasis on contemporary northern California plein air and landscape painting, Holton Studio Gallery celebrates the beauty of nature and life in harmony with it.
 We are proud to be presenting these outstanding artists—and love framing their work!
 Every piece is original and signed.
+Scroll down for our list of artists.

 The Holton Studio Print Gallery